slauniainen/CV/readme.md

 +358 40 8672426

 ## Articles in Review (2)
 1. Leppä, K., Szejner, P., Angove, C., Young, G., Blokhina, O., Fagerstedt, K., Kahmen, A., **Launiainen, S.**, Mo, L., Nelson, D., Richter, A., Sahlstedt, E., Schiestl-Aalto, P. Tang, Y. and Rinne-Garmston, K. 2025.
 Interpreting inter- and intra-annual environmental signals in tree-ring δ18O.
-New.
-Phytol. (submitted)
+Tree Phys. (submitted)
 1. Juola J., Rautiainen M., Peltola H., **Launiainen S.**, Hovi A. 2025.
 Nitrogen fertilization has a small but a detectable effect on the spectral properties of needles in Norway spruce.
 For.
 Ecol.
 Manag. (submitted)

 ## A Peer-reviewed scientific articles (total 96)